Table of Contents

 I hate it when MLM sites do that.
 Even if they have been recruited by someone, many people will go to the site for an MLM to figure out whether it is worth joining.
 When the site doesn’t give this information, it can be difficult to tell whether it is a good opportunity or a bad one.
 In some cases, the lack of information makes the company seem safer than it actually is, so people end up getting involved when they probably shouldn’t.

 Interestingly, Alliance in Motion isn’t targeted at American audiences at all.
 The site instead offers a list of nine locations for visitors to select from (the one not shown in the image is the Philippians).
 This is a bit unusual, but it doesn’t necessarily mean that the company is a scam.
 After all, America and Europe are far from the only significant markets for companies to target.

 Now, I’ve never heard of Alliance in Motion before, and I’m guessing that many of you haven’t either.
-If the company really was number one MLM company, it would have some kind of reputation behind it.
-I know it’s not based in the United States, so that’s part the reason why we haven’t heard of it, but that isn’t enough of a reason.
+If the company really was the number one MLM company, it would have some kind of reputation behind it.
+I know it’s not based in the United States, so that’s partly the reason why we haven’t heard of it, but that isn’t enough of a reason.

 Here’s another indication, their visitors counter: